> Player Basics

 Starting Wealth and Equipment

 All characters in Pathfinder Society begin with 15 gold pieces (150 silver pieces) that can be spent on starting gear.
 Chapter 6 of the Core Rulebook has a wide array of useful starting gear.
 Page 289 of the Core Rulebook includes class kits, prebuilt selections of gear tailored to each of the core classes.
-You can also spend your wealth to purchase any common item of your level or lower, including common items without a listed level.
+You can also spend your wealth to purchase additional gear, as described in the Purchasing Guidelines.

 Select one of the following alignments for your character (Core Rulebook 29): chaotic good, chaotic neutral, lawful good, lawful neutral, neutral, or neutral good.
 Players may not play evil characters.
 When choosing an alignment, be sure it satisfies any alignment requirements for your character’s class.